propelorm/Propel/documentation/01-installation.markdown

 ### Getting Help ###

 If you can't manage to install Propel, don't hesitate to ask for help.
-See [wiki:Support] for details on getting help.
+See [Support](../support) for details on getting help.